Guarapuava: History

 Discovered by the Portuguese in 1770 and founded in 1810, the city name derives from the Língua Geral of São Paulo agûarápuaba, meaning 'place of maned wolf's sound' (gûará, Maned wolf + pu, sound/noise + aba, place).
 The city commemorates its anniversary on December 9, due to the onset of colonization between Rio Coutinho and the Rio Jordão in the parish of Our Lady of Bethlehem in 1819, with the demarcation of village and church.

 The first villages started up near Jaguariaíva, Piraí, Furnas, Castro, and Iapó Pouso of Ponta Grossa.
 Cities formed along the long path south until you come near the region where it is today the City of Guarapuava.

 Its urban area played an important role in its initial phase, with Chagas Father Francisco Lima starting the occupation based on aesthetic criteria, following the requirements contained in the charter of April 1, 1809, by the Count of Linhares, which determined the standards for the buildings to be constructed.
 As for the point-core, it refers to the Cathedral of Our Lady of Bethlehem, located at the top of the River Basin Cascavel, which was an important reference point for society of the time.
 The first mayor of Guarapuava was Colonel Pedro Lustosa de Siqueira.

 In the year 1852, on July 17, the town of Our Lady of Bethlehem, was elevated to the category of town.
 On May 2, 1859, the district was created in Guarapuava, and José Antônio Araújo Vasconcelos became the first court of law.
 The Town of Our Lady of Bethlehem was granted city status on April 12, 1871, by Law No. 271, separating it from the municipality of Castro.

+2025 tornado

+On November 7, 2025, a tornado hit Guarapuava leaving a trail of destruction, one confirmed death, and dozens injured.
+The Paraná Environmental Technology and Monitoring System preliminarily classified the tornado as an F3, with winds exceeding 250 km/h.
+Experts from PREVOTS and MetSul Meteorologia rated the tornado as an F4.